 The last section of pipe that carries natural gas to the customer’s meter is called the service lateral, or service line, and is typically a smaller-diameter pipe.

 The service lateral carries natural gas from the distribution main to the gas meter located at or inside a structure.
 For most structures, natural gas is supplied by one service lateral.
-It can vary in size and can be made of copper, steel or plastic.
+It can vary in size and is normally made of steel or plastic.
+In rare cases, the service lateral may be made of copper.

-Pressure in gas service laterals varies depending on the load requirement and the size of the building.
-The normal delivery pressure for household use of natural gas is 0.25 psi.
+The pressure in a gas service lateral varies depending on the system pressure in the main that the lateral is attached to.
+The normal delivery pressure after the meter and regulator for household use of natural gas is 0.25 psi.